 - 1 Month card: 45 EURO

-The Routes and Scenery
+The Routes and Scenery on Tenerife

 If you take the tram as part of your holiday, then you will be stunned about the view that the tram line called T1 gives you.
 If you start from Padre Anchieta station, where bus number 102 stops from Puerto de la cruz stops.
-Then you can choose to take the tram up one station to La Gomera which is named La Trinidad or you can take it all the way down the hill to Santa Cruz, where the line ends at Intercambiador.
+Then you can choose to take the tram up to one station to La Gomera which is named La Trinidad or you can take it all the way down the hill to Santa Cruz, where the line ends at Intercambiador.
 The view you get from the seat when going down is such a stunning experience in our opinion.
 It really doesn’t matter if you sit on the right or left side, as the view will be visible from both sides during the journey.
-This is ofcourse the very same case if you take the tram back from the centre to La Trinidad.
+This is of course the very same case if you take the tram back from the center to La Trinidad.

 What also makes me love this tram system, is that even where the trams are supposed to share the street with the cars, those parts are closed totally off for cars to drive on!
 This is really smart thinking and makes this tram a much faster tram system than in many other cities in the world.
 Making the tram system in Tenerife, one of the best tram systems in the world in our view.
-Yes, it is very tiny, but the comany behind it tells to Distrita, that they have huge expanding plans, and even a train route going from north to south of the island.
+Yes, it is very tiny, but the company behind it tells to Distrita, that they have huge expanding plans and even a train route going from north to south of the island.

 The Future of Tranvía de Tenerife

 As mentioned, the company called MetroTenerife, which is behind the tram also got plans for a train route.
 But we at Distrita thinks that it would be rather much more interesting to extend the tram all over the island.
-This would reduce the costs!
-Also, it would reduce the traffic jams a lot.
+This would reduce costs!
+Also, it would reduce traffic jams a lot.
 If the Canary Island citizens really want to help Teide and the nature on the island.
 A tram solution would benefit a lot and be a really nice solution.
-Also trams can climb steep hills, which the island got many of.
+Also, trams can climb steep hills, which the island got many of.

-Compared to other Tram cities in the World
+Tranvia de Tenerife system Compared to other Tram cities in the World

 We have been to many tram cities in the world and we think that the tram system in Santa Cruz on Tenerife, should be a model on how tram systems around the world should be built in the world.
-Porto in Portugal, Bergen in Norway and Bremen in Germany are just some of the towns that Distrita have visited and can compare with as they sort of have same goals for how trams should be built.
+Porto in Portugal, Bergen in Norway, and Bremen in Germany are just some of the towns that Distrita has visited and can compare with as they sort of having the same goals for how trams should be built.
 Not on street with cars etc!
 But with great solutions like we show in this article.
 If we think and build smart, the waste of money will also be less.
 Trams are the best way to get around and they can be looong.
 Comment below on what you think of the tram system on Tenerife.
 Share and like if you like to read such articles more on Distrita.